IRCS NHQ Blood Center timings for blood donation:

 Certificate of accreditation for ISO by BIS, NABH and NABL

 The IRCS (NHQ) Blood Centre has been certified by IS/ISO 9001:2008, NABH and NABL w.e.f 2012 and 2013.
 Routine surveillance audit for the accreditation has been conducted by the auditor team in 2017- 18 by BIS, NABL and NABH for renewal of accreditation.

 External Quality Assurance Programme (EQAS):

-IRCS (NHQ) Blood Bank has been enrolled with SDMH, Jaipur, (BEQAS), CMC Vellore, AIIMS and Bombay Red Cross for proficiency for infectious marker and serology testing.
+IRCS (NHQ) Blood Centre has been enrolled with SDMH, Jaipur, (BEQAS), CMC Vellore, AIIMS and Bombay Red Cross for proficiency for infectious marker and serology testing.